FNGR2911/murby/README.md

 ## Features

--   **Composer** based Kirby workflow for easy updating the core and adding modules
+-   **Composer** based Kirby workflow for easy updating the core and adding plugins
 -   A **webpack** configuration with Sass, Babel, Postcss and autoprefixer, Imagemin and more
 -   **Live reloading** when you change anything to your assets like JavaScript or Sass
 -   Easy **npm scripts** to start developing in no time and build optimized assets for production